andycockers/hpc-automation/README.md

 A Hetzner Cloud token.
 Instructions here: https://docs.hetzner.cloud/#getting-started

-An SSH key for the root user - add this to you project under "security".
+An SSH key for the root user - add this to your project under "security".

 ## Using Packer to build the snapshot.